michellemhkang/project-catwalk/README.md

 # Project Catwalk: Product Overview

 ## About
-The Product Overview module of an e-commerce retail application that conditionally renders live product data from "Atelier" API.
+The Product Overview module of an e-commerce retail application that renders live product data from "Atelier" API.

 ## Features
 - Clean, minimalist interface with hoverable button effects and fade-in transitions